-Agility, speed, and a new outlook on co-development, says Malin Bendz, Executive Vice President for Human Resources at Stora Enso.
+Agility, speed, and a new outlook on co-development, says Malin Bendz, former Executive Vice President for Human Resources at Stora Enso.

 When Stora Enso, the renewable materials company headquartered in Helsinki, Finland, wanted to take another step in its transformation, it decided to seek new insight and innovation by partnering up with startups.
 What was unique with the setup was that Stora Enso combined executive education for their in-house talents with the practical experience of working side-by-side with the start-ups, which enabled an unprecedented organizational learning process.
 The collaboration resulted in interesting business opportunities which the company is now exploring.
 The initiative was formalized through a corporate development program, in partnership with two parties; the Helsinki-based business augmentor Vertical, with expertise on startups, and Aalto ENT, who provided the executive education.

 Stora Enso’s transformation to become a leader in the bio-economy started several years ago, as a response to global trends such as, for example, eco-awareness, urbanization, digitalization, and global warming.
 The company believes that everything that today is made from fossil-based materials can tomorrow be made from tree.